Feeling Left Out: Surviving FOMO

 FOMO is actually about coping with our new social reality, one that puts everyone’s lives in a public square, ripe for commentary and judgment.
 Our kids may be troubled by an actual event, an exclusive selfie, or just the impression that the lives of their “friends” are much better than their own.
 In any case, we need to teach them life skills that help them build inner strength, confidence, and mastery over socially manipulative situations.
 These skills will help prevent others from getting the best of them.

 According to author and internationally recognized parenting expert Rosalind Wiseman, “Feeling left out sucks.
-But, as parents, we need to affirm our kids’ feelings, listen to them, support them, sit with them, and guide them.”
+But, as parents, we need to affirm our kids’ feelings.
+We need to listen to them, support them, sit with them, and guide them.”

 We may be inclined to offer our kids platitudes like, “It doesn’t mean anything in the long run,” or, “Popularity is temporary and unimportant.”
 But teens live entirely in the now.
 Imparting our time-tested wisdom about the future does little to help them cope in the moment.
 Instead, let them know it is normal and human to feel mentally deflated when they are left out.
 Be there to engage them in conversation, build up confidence, and work out the best approach to resolution.

 According to Shelley Zalis, founder of The Girls’ Lounge and champion of the movement #ConfidenceIsBeautiful, “It’s all about instilling confidence in your teen so they realize that the action is where they are.
-Instead of focusing on what everyone else is doing, help your teen create her own space and appreciate what makes her special and unique.”
+Instead of focusing on what everyone else is doing, help your teen create her own space.
+Help her appreciate what makes her special and unique.”

 Friends Of My Own